Palm Cove, Queensland: Education

 There are no schools in Palm Cove.
 The nearest government primary school is Trinity Beach State School in Trinity Beach to the south.
 The nearest government secondary school is Smithfield State High School in Smithfield to the south.

 Amenities

 Due to the small size of Palm Cove and its tourism focus, the focus is on the provision of tourist services rather than household needs.
-There are two general stores and many restaurants.
+There are three convenience stores, a post office, pharmacy and many cafes, bars and restaurants.
+There are also facilities for bicycle and scooter hire, as well as various watersports activities available.
+Several retailers provide an assortment of clothing, swimwear, resort-wear, giftware and accessories.
 The nearest shopping centre is at Clifton Beach.

+Palm Cove is between the Northern Beaches Leisure Trail to the south and the Wangetti Trail to the north.

 Attractions

 Palm Cove is also a tourist destination due to its proximity to the Great Barrier Reef and the Daintree Rainforest.
 Palm Cove is the location of many resorts and apartments.
-The pristine beaches and palm tree lined paths are used by joggers, walkers and cyclists and netted life guard patrol swimming enclosures offer safe access to the sea all year round.
-The Palm Cove jetty is one of the regions most popular fishing spots where anglers regularly catch species such as mackerel, Giant Trevally or "G.T's" and shark.